alphagov/govuk-rfcs/rfc-136-remove-our-backup-cdn-in-gcp.md

 These issues could be fixed as part of the failover process, but we don't have any documentation explaining how to do that.

+Fixing the issues up front would require several weeks of engineering time.
+The replatforming team have already spent a couple of weeks investigating.
+At the moment the opportunity cost of prioritising fixing these issues over other infrastructure work is unacceptable.

 ### It is difficult to issue a certificate for Google Cloud CDN